VVenkatesh215/NotesDetector/README.md

 # NotesDetector
-During semester exams, we often share notes by capturing images, but once the semester is over, manually deleting all these images becomes a time-consuming task.
-I faced this issue myself, so I developed a system that automatically detects handwritten notes (captured using mobile camera), and deletes efficiently saving time and effort.
+During semester exams, students often share handwritten notes by capturing images.
+However, once the semester is over, manually deleting all these images becomes a time consuming task.
+I personally faced this issue and decided to develop an automated solution to address it.

+NotesDetector is a system designed to automatically detect and delete images of handwritten notes captured using a mobile camera.
+By leveraging a Convolutional Neural Network (CNN) based on the LeNet architecture, the system classifies images as either "notes" or "not_notes."
+This eliminates the need for manual deletion, saving time and effort while keeping your digital files organized.

 ---